-- One person will play the part of host while another will play the part of one of his or her characters.
-(The supporting character and the antagonist scripts require the help of a third person playing the roll of the caller.) - The host will interview the character for a 5-minute segment on NaNo-TV. - Use your lists of items in your characters' closets, plus any prop items that you brought along today or any imaginary props you can describe to the group. - Interviewees are encouraged to include as much detailed language as possible to give NaNo-TV viewers a solid idea of who their characters are. - Those playing host should use the provided script, but they can enhance it with their own questions. - Those playing characters should answer the interview questions as their characters would answer them.
-If it helps you to get into the roles before you start, try closing your eyes and imagining how your characters speak and move, or maybe slink around the room like your protagonist would, or talk in a French accent if your supporting character is French.
+- We will work in pairs.
+One person will play the part of host while the other plays the part of one of his or her characters. - The host will interview the character for a 5-minute segment on NaNo-TV. - Use your lists of items in your characters' closets, plus any prop items that you brought along today, plus any imaginary props you can describe to the group. - Interviewees are encouraged to include as much detailed language as possible to give NaNo-TV viewers a solid idea of who their characters are. - Those playing host should use the provided script, but they can enhance it with their own questions. - Those playing characters should answer the interview questions as their characters would answer them.
+If it helps you to get into the roles before you start, try closing your eyes and imagining how your characters speak and move, or maybe slink around the room like your protagonist would, or talk in a French accent if your supporting character is French. - At the end of the 5-minute interview, switch roles and repeat.